 4. Do regular calculations

-You can also prevent yourself from debt fraud and become financially smart.
+You can also prevent debt fraud and become financially smart.

 5. Increase your income